elizar/golang/README.md

-# A-FIS GO UTILITY LIB
+# A-FIS GO PACKAGES

+&nbsp;

-This is a collection of utility code for working with GO.
+- utility - A collection of helpful utility code

+&nbsp;

+> more soon...